 How to calculate burn rate and cash runway for your startup

 Calculating burn rate and runway doesn’t require an accounting degree.
 A few numbers from your financial statements tell you exactly where you stand.
+Collecting accurate cash flow data from your cash flow statement is essential for calculating burn rate and runway, as it provides a clear picture of your cash inflows, outflows, and overall cash expenses.

 The burn rate formula